dotnetrdf/dotnetrdf/Mono ReadMe.txt

 Unzip this zip package to a folder of your choice.
 We recommend adding this folder to your PATH variable so you can access the command line tools from a command prompt regardless of the working directory.

+To run this utilities under mono prefix the utility name with mono and add .exe to the end of the command e.g.

+> mono rdfConvert.exe input.rdf -format:ttl

 This Toolkit provides the following command line utilities:
 - rdfConvert - A tool for converting RDF Graphs and Datasets between different serializations (Version 0.2.0)
 - rdfOptStats - A tool for generating statistics on RDF for use with the new optional Weighted Optimiser (Version 0.1.0)